Yadukrishnan1/Yadukrishnan1/README.md

 ## Hi there!

-- 🔭 I’m a Machine Learning Scientist working on predictive analytics and causal inference in healthcare devices sector to solve open-ended research problems.
-I completed my PhD in Physics with a minor in Computational Sciences from the University of Tennessee Knoxville.
+- 🔭 I’m a Machine Learning Scientist specializing in predictive analytics and causal inference within the healthcare devices sector.
+My focus lies in tackling complex research challenges with innovative solutions.
+I hold a PhD in Physics with a minor in Computational Sciences from the University of Tennessee Knoxville.

-- 🌱 My doctoral research was on "Understanding the Atomic Dynamics in Liquid State Systems"(https://trace.tennessee.edu/utk_graddiss/7398/) carried out jointly at the Oak Ridge National Laboratory and the University of Tennessee Knoxville.
-Checkout my website here (https://yadukrishnan1.github.io/).
+- 🌱 My doctoral research was on "Understanding the Atomic Dynamics in Liquid State Systems" carried out jointly at the Oak Ridge National Laboratory and the University of Tennessee Knoxville.
+For further insights into my academic journey, you can explore my dissertation (https://trace.tennessee.edu/utk_graddiss/7398/).

 - ⚡ Hobbies: I love exploring the national parks in the US.
 I also love playing and watching soccer, and reading non-fiction books on philosophy, economics, and history.

-- 📫 Let's connect!
-You may reach out to me through LinkedIn (https://www.linkedin.com/in/yadu-sarathchandran/), using my email: yadusarathchandran@gmail.com or through Twitter (https://twitter.com/Yadukrishnan).
+- 📫 I am always open to new connections and collaborations.
+Reach out to me via LinkedIn at (https://www.linkedin.com/in/yadu-sarathchandran/), drop me an email at yadusarathchandran@gmail.com, or engage with me on Twitter (https://twitter.com/Yadukrishnan).

 ## Skills